Gokul-P47/PieQ_Employee_Attendance/README.md

 4.create validate function with:
       parameters(id,values of checkinlist)
+      conditions :
-      conditions : check whether given id matches the available employee's id && check whether the current id not in checkinlist
+                    if given id matches the available employee's id {
+                          if check whether the current id not in checkinlist {

-                   if condition is true:
-                     checkin occurs and print the employee details and add employee in checkin list with id and date & time
+                                          checkin occurs and print the employee details and add employee in checkin list with id and date & time }else
+                                   {
+                                          employee already checked in
+                                   }

                   Else invalid check-in